What is HAR file?

 - Now click the Console tab and right-click anywhere in the console log.
 Select the popup option “Save as…” and name the log file: Chrome-console.log

 - Close the developer panel and you’re done!
-Please attach the HAR file and the Chrome-console.log to your email or case with us so that we can assist further.
+Please attach the HAR file and the Chrome-console.log to your email share to the IT person to use it for troubleshooting.

 Visualizing a HAR file